 Pseudobulb in orchids grow from a horizontal stem that grows underneath the planting medium.
 These stems travel underground and the pseudobulbs pop up along the length.
 Each pseudobulb has the potential to eventually sprout into a new plant, so the potential for successful propagation is very high.
 If your orchid leaves fall off their pseudobulbs, leave them in place.
 It will continue to provide food and moisture to the plant until it’s empty, at which point it will shrivel and dry up.

 Pseudobulb propagation is most successful if you perform it early in the spring before new bulbs begin to sprout.
 This is the natural time to repot your plant when it begins to outgrow its home, so do double duty and split one plant into multiples at the same time.

 Remove the plant from the planting medium and find the main underground stem.
 You’ll see a number of pods along its length.
 Wipe a razor blade with an alcohol pad to kill off any organisms and use it to slice the stem into pieces.
 Make sure each piece has two or three pseudobulbs, and that the first bulb in each strand is beginning to bud.

-Fill new planters with orchid medium and plant each section of stem into a new planter.
+Fill new planters with orchid medium and plant each section of the stem into a new planter.
 The buds should begin to exhibit new growth within a month or two, and the clone plants should flower the next year.